Skip to main content

 Immediate Source of Acquisition

-William J. Griffith, 1981
+Gifts, William J. Griffith, 1981.

 Title

-Guide to the William J. Griffith Guatemala Collection of Manuscripts
+Guide to the William J. Griffith Guatemala Collection

 Subtitle

-Manuscripts relating to Guatemala (and Honduras, etc.)
+Manuscripts relating to Guatemala and Central America

 Author

-Finding aid prepared by alh, 1981, 1994; revised by ksc, 2006.
-Finding aid encoded by skt, 2006; revised by mmj, 2023.
+Finding aid prepared by alh, 1981, 1994.
+Finding aid encoded by skt, 2006.
+Finding aid revised by ksc, 2006; mmj, 2023.

 Date